slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

       ![SDUD1](./images/SDUD1.PNG)

       Repeat this for years 2019 and 2020.
-Make sure you have download the following datasets:
+Make sure you have downloaded the following datasets:
       - State Drug Utilization Data 2018
       - State Drug Utilization Data 2019
       - State Drug Utilization Data 2020